Coast Range, California

 Bottle Rock Rd is worth mentioning.
 It parallels Highway 175, and is a super fun motorcycle road.
-Both roads end up at nearly the same place with Sulphur Creek Rd connecting both in the mid-section.
+Both roads end up at nearly the same place, with Sulphur Creek Rd connecting both in the mid-section.
 Bottle Rock Rd is a shortcut to Hopland Grade and will have less traffic.
-That alone may inspire your decision as for which route to take, but Highway 175 continues the twisty nibbly bits over Cobb Mountain and descending through several tiny communities of Hobergs, Anderson, Adams and Loch Lomond down to Clear Lake.
-Pavement is very good, and sightlines are wide open.
-Reaching Adams, you’ll pass through the fire line and the forest returns descending towards Clear Lake.
-Popping out of the forest brings acres of grape vines carpets across rolling hills.
+That alone may inspire your decision as to which route to take, but Highway 175 continues the twisty nibbly bits over Cobb Mountain and descending through several tiny communities of Hobergs, Anderson, Adams and Loch Lomond down to Clear Lake.
+Pavement is very good, and sight lines are wide open.
+Reaching Adams, you’ll pass through the fire line and the forest returns, descending towards Clear Lake.
+Popping out of the forest brings acres of grape vines carpeting the rolling hills.

 Bottle Rock Rd parallels Highway 175 and provides an alternate shortcut to Clear Lake

 Sulfur Creek Rd connects Highway 175 & Bottle Rock Rd